wweir827/CHAMP/README.rst

 The CHAMP python package provides two levels of functionality:

 * Identifying the subset of partitions from a group of partitions (regardless of how they were discovered) with optimal modularity.
-See :ref:`running`.
+See `Running <docs/_static/running.rst>`_.
 * Parallelized implementation of modularity based community detection method, `louvain <https://github.com/vtraag/louvain-igraph>`_ with efficient filtering (*ala* CHAMP), management, and storage of the generated partitions.
-See :ref:`louvain_ext` .
+See `Louvain Parallel Extension <docs/_static/louvain_ext.rst>`_ .

 For complete documentation, please visit our ReadTheDocs page: \
  `http://champ.readthedocs.io/en/latest/ <http://champ.readthedocs.io/en/latest/>`_